kylanj7/MiniLM-L6-v2-with-nemotron-3-nano-RAG/readme.md

 ## Overview

-This system leverages **TinyLlama 1.1b** as the language model and **Nomic Embed Text** for embeddings to deliver intelligent document retrieval and question-answering capabilities on consumer-grade hardware.
+This system leverages **TinyLlama 1.1b** as the language model and **Embedded Gemma 300m** for embeddings to deliver intelligent document retrieval and question-answering capabilities on consumer-grade hardware.

 ## Key Features